 Join Michael Moss and Isaiah Woodard for a morning of leisurely birding along the Oceano Lagoon Trail.
 The lagoon trail is approximately 1.25 miles in length, and located within the Oceano State Parks Campground.
 The trail will provide the opportunity of observing 60+ species of birds.
 Commonly found: ducks, grebes, gulls, terns, herons, raptors, kingfisher, woodpeckers, flycatchers, swallows, wrens, sparrows and warblers.
 There is even the possibility of a rarity of two!
 Meets in front of the Visitors Center located at 555 Pier Ave., Oceano CA

-Join Kenn Kaufman, Grace Hayes and Marin Romero for a walk adjacent to the coastal sand dunes and southernmost reaches of Morro Bay during a rising tide, focusing on upland passerines, raptors in flight, aquatic waterfowl, shorebirds, and long-legged waders.
+Join Scott Weidensaul, Grace Hayes and Marin Romero for a walk adjacent to the coastal sand dunes and southernmost reaches of Morro Bay during a rising tide, focusing on upland passerines, raptors in flight, aquatic waterfowl, shorebirds, and long-legged waders.
 Overview of the natural history, flora and fauna will also be discussed.
 Habitats will include: estuary, coastal salt marsh and mudflats, coastal dune scrub, and planted eucalyptus trees.
 Note: hiking in loose sand on gently undulating terrain for 1.5 - 2.0 miles, moderate difficulty.
 Optional continuation to crest of the dunes overlooking the sandy shore and Pacific inshore waters of Estero Bay.
 Meets at Sea Pines Golf Resort.
 1945 Solano St, Los Osos.

 Green Birding, Bob Jones Trail Head to Harford Pier.
 Join Jim Royer for an 8 mile (mostly flat) round trip, birding by bicycle with possible short walks.
 The trip begins and ends at the Bob Jones Trailhead Parking Lot.
 The pace will be slow with frequent stops to discuss bird field marks and vocalizations.
 Bring multi-speed bicycle, lock, helmet, water, snacks, tools, spare tube and patch kit.
 (You should have everything to repair a flat tire on your bike.)
 Also bring: binoculars, layered clothing (it can be very cold at the beginning and warm by the end).
 Leader will have a scope.
 We will stop at the Harford Pier for some birding and an inexpensive lunch at Mersea's Seafood Restaurant before returning back to our starting point.
 Beginning birders welcome, but not recommended for beginning cyclists.
 It will be possible to see over 60 species.
 Rain or high winds cancel.
 Be present with your bike and ready to go at 7:45 AM.
 Meets at the Bob Jones Trailhead Parking Lot, 7009 Ontario Road, San Luis Obispo.